tsudonymn/amped-didit/pages/4xRisk.md

-- How would you do a fast version of
+- How would you do a fast version of risk america?
+- Mechanic?
+	- dice
+	-